 Please keep in mind that only a fraction of this time interval will be spent integrating the target photons due to interruptions.
 The ETC allows the users to specify a given observing efficiency - or estimate it depending on the target coordinates.
-Furthermore, the user can input a flux value in electrons per second, or let it be estimated through the Gaia (G) magnitude.
+Furthermore, the user can input a flux value in electrons per second, or let it be estimated through the Gaia magnitude (G{mag}).
 The ETC takes as input the following parameters,

-- star spectral type;
+- star's spectral type;

-- star G magnitude from Gaia;
+- star's Gaia magnitude (G{mag});

-- star effective temperature;
+- star's effective temperature;

 - duration of the observation;

 - target coordinates (right ascension, declination);

 - exposure time.